 Both offer a space for us to shut our minds off for just a little bit, and be ever present in the here and now, fully focused on our senses and nothing else.
 So, music encourages us to be mindful and present, which does wonders for our well-being.

-Music as therapy:
+Music as therapy for well-being

 It’s proven that music therapy is an effective practice for patients suffering from depression and has also been used to reduce levels of anxiety and feelings of loneliness amongst elders.
 How can it help?

 Here’s some psych trivia for you; music crosses the bridge between the two hemispheres in our brain: bringing together our cognitive thought processor and emotional response processor.

 What does this mean?
 Connecting the two, helps people understand and articulate how they are feeling better.
 For this reason, music’s a great tool to use in therapy.
 Being able to explain your emotions helps you understand yourself better, and it also makes getting help easier.

 Remember your early teens?
 I’ve dabbled with a number of stereotypes through different music genres over the years to establish a sense of who I am.
 Music helps us embark on our voyage of self-discovery.
 The more sounds you explore, as you bounce from one genre to the next, the more refined your understanding of yourself becomes.
 It helps you interact with all kinds of people and open yourself up to new and exciting experiences along the way.